david-garcia-garcia/windowscontainers/sqlserver2022k8s/readme.md

 ## Instance Startup Configuration

-Use MSSQL_SPCONFIGURE to run SPCONFIGURE on boot, if any of the changes requires a restart, the script will detect it and restart.
+Use MSSQL_SPCONFIGURE to run SPCONFIGURE on boot, if any of the changes requires a restart, the script will detect it and take care of it.

 ```yaml
 MSSQL_SPCONFIGURE=max degree of parallelism:1;backup compression default:1